higgsbi/normalc/README.md

 ## Tests

-To run a test, run the `test.sh` in the test folder with the first argument being the name of the test you want to run.
+To run a test, run the `test.sh` in the test folder with the first argument being the source file of the test you want to run.

 ## Style

 - Headers in the normalc src directory should use relative paths (e.g., `../string/string.h`)
-- Structs, enums, and unions are capitalized camel case
+- Structs, enums, and unions are capitalized camel case (e.g., `struct FooBar`)
-- Variables and functions are lower snake case
+- Variables and functions are lower snake case (e.g., `foo_bar()` and `int foo_bar`)
 - Structs use `typedef` to reduce code length, regardless of reduced transparency
 - Any function that would break control flow (e.g., invalid null pointers) should use an assert statement like `ASSERT_NONULL`
-- Object functions should start with their object name (e.g., `string_new()`)
+- Object functions use a noun_verb nomenclature (e.g., `string_new()`)
+- Macros should be minimally used, and preferably only for easy to understand function generation